 A MOTHERS DREAM

 Like many risk-seeking young soldiers, he became a gambler, and although his career was often lucrative, he just as often found himself in dire financial straits, even going so far as to literally lose his shirt.
-After one military engagement, wounded above the ankle in a skirmish with the Turk, he limped along the road back to his hometown with his father, who took ill along the way.
-They were received into care, but Camillus’ wound did not heal and infection moved into his foot.
+After one military engagement, wounded above the ankle in a skirmish with the Turks, he limped along the road back to his hometown with his father, who took ill along the way.
+They received care, but Camillus’ wound did not heal, and the infection moved into his foot.
 His father died, and the young giant, now on his own, fell in with a companion who liked gambling and rioting quite as much as Camillus did.

 His suffering urged him to take his acquaintance up on the offer, but his companion mocked him, wondering why big, bad Camillus would ever want to cast off his freewheeling lifestyle.
 Camillus began to follow his companion out of town, but upon meeting two monks riding the other way on mules, decided to turn about and abandon his companion.

-Camillus went to work at a Capuchin monastery, helping them with construction projects and driving their mules to trade goods.
-On one of these occasions, he went to get some wine, and a priest had a spiritual conversation with him that caused Camillus to become inflamed with the desire for conversion.
-He asked to be taken in among the Benedictines, but was rejected as not having the proper education.
+Camillus went to work at a Capuchin monastery in Manfredonia, helping them with construction projects and driving their mules to trade goods.
+On one of these occasions, he went to get some wine, and a priest had a spiritual conversation with him that caused Camillus to become inflamed with the desire for spiritual epiphany.
+He asked to be taken in among the Capuchin Franciscans, but was rejected as he did not have the proper education.
 The year was 1575, Camillus was 25 years old.

 Camillus found himself in Rome where his festering wound would still not heal.
 He was admitted into the famous Hospital of St. James, where he encountered Father Philip Neri, later also canonized.
 With no other means of paying for his treatment, Camillus began attending to the sick and the dying, both physically and spiritually.

-Yet, unfortunately, Camillus still gambled and as a result, fought.
+Yet, unfortunately, Camillus still gambled and fought.
 His actions led to his discharge from St. James when he had healed to some degree.
-Camillus decided to find his way into the Benedictines and began studies with youth now far his juniors.
+Camillus decided to find his way into the Jesuits and began studies with youth now far his juniors.
 He was teased mercilessly by his classmates, but he accepted this as he worked toward his education.
 The way now seemed cleared, but his wound reopened and caused him to seek medical treatment again.

 He was eventually given charge of the minor staff, and began to introduce reforms in patient treatment, pursuing their care with great zeal.
-Gradually, it came to him that this in itself was a religious calling, and he thought he might try to organize and lead a group of men to help him spread his reforms and dedicate themselves explicitly to the care of the sick and the dying.
+Gradually, it came to him that this in itself was a religious calling, and he thought he might try to organize and lead a group of men to help him spread his reforms and dedicate themselves explicitly to the care of the sick and the dying for God, not money.

 At the age of 34, he became a priest, and assembled a group of religious and lay followers who began to practice his methods and teachings in Rome.
 The movement began to spread.
 They called themselves the “Servants of the Sick.”

-The members of Camillus’ Order wore a red cross on their black cassocks and capes.
+In 1586 with the Pope’s permission the members of Camillus’ Order wore a red cross on their black cassocks and capes.
 This symbol distinguished them from other groups and also displayed their source of inspiration to those they cared for.
 When asked why, Camillus stated that this sign was to frighten the devil, for he continued to have a warlike disposition when it came to serving God.
 Camillus emphasized to his volunteers that the hospital was a House of God … a garden where the voices of the sick were music from heaven.
 During a particularly trying time, Camillus felt anxious about his efforts.
-It was at this time that the words, “This is my work, not yours,” rang loud and clear from his crucifix, and he boldly continued his life’s work.
+He then experienced another Spiritual Epiphany when the words, “This is my work, not yours,” rang loud and clear from his crucifix, and he boldly continued his life’s work.